roinaveiro/ACRA_spam_experiment/README.md

 # ACRA Experiment

-This repository contains the code and data used in the testing experiments of the ACRA algorithm.
+This repository contains the code and data necessary to reproduce the paper "Adversarial Classification: an Adversarial Risk Analysis approach".
 In particular it contains three different folders:

 * experimentSec3.4: This folder contains the code and data needed to reproduce the experiment on section 3.4 of the paper.